 5. Open the tortilla press or remove the heavy dish if using to press the tortillas, peel the top plastic off.
-If the press tortilla has an uneven edge, then the dough is too dry and you will need to add a little water and mix the well.
+If the tortilla press has an uneven edge, then the dough is too dry and you will need to add a little water and mix the well.

 Somehow when using the tortilla press my tortillas come out very thin.
 Some people in the South of Mexico eat thicker tortillas and some grandmas still make them by hand.

 6. Lift the plastic with the pressed tortilla, place the dough in your hand closer to your fingers and carefully peel the plastic off the dough.
 If the dough doesn’t come out so easily then the dough could be a little too wet.
 Add some more masa-harina to the dough mix again until it becomes easy to handle.